DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Method: Dynamic Interaction Graph (DIG)

-The proof of Theorem~\ref{thm:topological_reduction} can be found in Appendix~\ref{app:proof}.
-This result establishes that \emph{all structurally observable system-level reasoning about cooperative intelligence reduces to inference over the DIG}.
-In other words, diagnosis, explanation, and intervention are not operations over agents, but over the topology and edge-action structure of the evolving causal interaction graph itself.
+The proof of Theorem~\ref{thm:topological_reduction} is given in Appendix~\ref{app:proof}.
+This result shows that \emph{all structurally observable system-level reasoning about cooperative intelligence reduces to inference over the DIG}.
+Thus, diagnosis, explanation, and intervention are performed not on hidden agent internals, but on the topology and edge-action structure of the evolving causal interaction graph.